 The roofing material is asphalt composition shingles.
-The slope or pitch of the roof is medium in some areas and steep in others.
+The slope or pitch of the roof is medium.
 Metal gutters are used to collect the roof water drainage.
-The roof is approximately 13 years old.
-There is only one layer of roofing material installed.
+The roofing material was just recently installed.
+Installation of new roofing for the lower south elevation of the roof was in progress at the time of the inspection.